Dejan Aćimović

 Dejan Aćimović (1963) is a Bosnian-Croatian actor and film director.

+Biography

 He was born in Čapljina, SFR Yugoslavia, now Bosnia and Herzegovina.
 As an actor, his work included principal and supporting roles in numerous films, both within and outside Croatia.
 His directorial debut was Je li jasno, prijatelju?
 (2000), for which he also won a Golden Arena Award as a supporting actor at the Pula Film Festival.